 One benefit of using the I/O address space is that writes to I/O ports are guaranteed to be completed before the next instruction in the instruction stream is executed.
 Thus, I/O writes to control system hardware cause the hardware to be set to its new state before any other instructions are executed.
-See Section 9.6., "Ordering I/O", for more information on serializing of I/O operations.
+Refer to Section 10.6. for more information on serializing of I/O operations.

-9.2.
+10.2.
 I/O PORT HARDWARE

 From a hardware point of view, I/O addressing is handled through the processor's address lines.
-For Pentium Pro processors, a special memory-I/O transaction on the system bus indicates whether the address lines are being driven with a memory address or an I/O address; for Pentium and earlier Intel Architecture processors, the M/IO pin indicates a memory address (1) or an I/O address (0).
+For Pentium® Pro, Pentium II, and Pentium® III processors, a special memory-I/O transaction on the system bus indicates whether the address lines are being driven with a memory address or an I/O address; for Pentium and earlier IA processors, the M/IO pin indicates a memory address (1) or an I/O address (0).
 When the separate I/O address space is selected, it is the responsibility of the hardware to decode the memory-I/O bus transaction to select I/O ports rather than memory.